DevPeter1454/Smart-Note-OCR-App/README.md

 # Description

-Smart Notes App IS a note-taking app that uses Firebase ML Kit's Optical Character Recognition (OCR) capabilities to scan handwritten or printed text from images and convert them into editable digital text.
-Also allows users to chat and share notes
+Smart Notes App with OCR: A note-taking app that uses the Cloud Vision API FIrebase Extension capabilities to scan handwritten or printed text from images and convert them into editable digital text.
+Also it provided users with the summary for each document, and also they get a chance to chant with an AI bot

 ## Repo structure
 This repository makes use of [stacked](https://stacked.filledstacks.com/) and it's architecture, which is an MVVM(Model-View-ViewModel) pattern.